dawi9840/csv_pose_classification/README.md

 # csv_pose_classification
 The dataset is record something pose coordinates, I want to use it to classify the pose.

-In 'model_train_pose.py' file, I get the some error message: Unimplemented: Cast string to float is not supported.
+In 'model_train_pose.py' file, I get the some error message: **Unimplemented: Cast string to float is not supported**.

 I have no idea about this message means.
 Is that mean my model.fit() input tensor fortmat is wrong?